Aroundafur/testng-selenium-gradle-example/readme.md

 When running from an IDE -- you will need these environment variables setup and pointing to the correct webdriver

-Example for running individual tests from the commandline: gradle testPhantomJs -Dtest.single=TestNgExample
+Example for running individual tests from the commandline: gradle testPhantomJs -Dtest.single=TestToDoWebApp